 Ramus’ rhetoric textbook, the Institutiones rhetoricae, written with Talon, appeared in 1545 but with only Talon’s name on the title-page.
 It was a kind of companion to the Dialecticae institutiones, published two years earlier.
 A second edition, entitled Rhetorica, though popular and frequently reprinted in new editions, never attained the diffusion and influence of his logic textbook.
 During the late 1550s and the 1560s Ramus published his lectures on the various arts, including physics and metaphysics.
 While his textbooks were succinctly organized according to very strict principles, the lectures (Scholae) were less laconic and offered more detailed discussion.
 They were later collected together and published as Scholae in liberales artes in a Basel edition of 1569.

-Banosius mentions that several of Ramus' manuscripts were destroyed or scattered at the time of his murder and that among these were a commentary on Aristotle's Politics and various works on ethics and music (Banosius, p.
-39).
+Banosius mentions that several of Ramus’ manuscripts were destroyed or scattered at the time of his murder and that among these were a commentary on Aristotle’s Politics and various works on ethics and music (Banosius 1577: 39).
 Unfortunately, no trace of these writings has survived.
 Nancelius was eager to mention that he had collaborated with Ramus in planning a long series of works on mathematics.
-For some reason, however, this corpus mathematicum was never printed and, along with many other manuscripts, these works disappeared after Ramus' assassination (Nancelius, pp. 205 and 273 ).
+For some reason, however, this corpus mathematicum was never printed and, along with many other manuscripts, these works disappeared after Ramus’ assassination (Nancelius Petri Rami Vita: 205 and 273 ).

 The enormous impact of Ramus on European education in the sixteenth and seventeenth centuries has seemed astonishing to some modern scholars; and among his harshest critics have been historians of logic.
-Carl Prantl, for instance, claimed that Ramus had no talent whatsoever for philosophy and logic (Prantl, pp. 157–169; cf. Kneale and Kneale, pp. 300–302); and Walter J. Ong was also keen to point out his incompetence (Ong, pp. 7 and 24).
-Without engaging in arguments with these historians, it is still legitimate to ask what it was that made Ramus so popular and so controversial.
-One key to understanding the impact of Ramism can be found in his own statement, in the Scholae dialecticae, that the aim of his reforms was to adapt Aristotle's Organon to the service of learning, ad eruditionis usum.
+Carl Prantl, for instance, claimed that Ramus had no talent whatsoever for philosophy and logic (Prantl 1855–1870: 157–169; cf. Kneale and Kneale 1962: 300–302); and Walter J. Ong was also keen to point out his incompetence (Ong 1958: 7 and 24).
+Without engaging in arguments with these scholars, it is still legitimate to ask what it was that made Ramus so popular and so controversial.
+One key to understanding the impact of Ramism can be found in his own statement, in the Scholae dialecticae, that the aim of his reforms was to adapt Aristotle’s Organon to the service of learning, ad eruditionis usum.

 The arts faculty was supposed to prepare young students for further studies in theology, medicine or jurisprudence.
 Most students, however, never advanced to these higher faculties but left the university for employment in the Church.
 The arts curriculum had been geared toward this situation since the Middle Ages.
 The political developments which led to the rise of a new kind of state in the Renaissance also affected the educational program of universities.
 In the short term, rulers tried to find quick and practical solutions such as special colleges or special professorships; but in the long run, more thorough measures, which included establishing new institutions and devising new curricula, were needed.
 The arts faculty had gradually changed, and what we now call the humanities (history, literature, rhetoric and ethics) had started to play a more important role.
 The stress on some aspects of logic and metaphysics, characteristic of the medieval arts faculty, was becoming obsolete.
 A new curriculum adjusted to the humanities was therefore necessary.